nrivkin/ComplexityNetworkProject/reports/project_proposal.md

-**The Emergence of Cooperation in the Spatial Prisoner's Dilemma and Snowdrift Dilemma**
+###The Emergence of Cooperation in the Spatial Prisoner's Dilemma and Snowdrift Dilemma

 Noah Rivkin, Changjun Lim

 [abstract]

 We will recreate the experiment described by Masuda and Aihara [1], in which a spatial version of the prisoner's dilemma is played on small world networks.
-This is similar to the experiment conducted by Ohtsuki, Hauert, Lieberman, and Nowak[2].
-We then intend to extend the experiment by altering the payoffs, and the strategies, to replicate the snowdrift dilemma, as described by Santos and Pacheco[3].
-Time allowing, we may also implement more complex strategies than all-D and all-C. These strategies may require the implementation of an iterated dilemma; while this is a major extension from the original work, we believe it might demonstrate that the conclusions found by Axelrod and Douglas hold in a spatial tournament in addition to a random tournament[4].
+This is similar to the experiment conducted by Ohtsuki, Hauert, Lieberman, and Nowak [2].
+We then intend to extend the experiment by altering the payoffs, and the strategies, to replicate the snowdrift dilemma, as described by Santos and Pacheco [3].
+Time allowing, we may also implement more complex strategies than all-Defector and all-Cooperator.
+These strategies may require the implementation of an iterated dilemma; while this is a major extension from the original work, we believe it might demonstrate that the conclusions found by Axelrod and Douglas hold in a spatial tournament in addition to a random tournament [4].

 [end of abstract]